Surfer12/microarch_lab/resources/hw_2_worksheet/digital-logic-notes.md

    - Thermometer code conversion
    - K-map optimization principles

-Would you like me to expand on any particular section or add more specific examples?
-I can also adjust the formatting or mathematical notation if needed.

 For additional work, we could:
 1. Add more detailed K-map examples
 2. Include step-by-step conversion examples